NileshSuthar/Reminder/README.md

 Python Binding - PyQ5

-The main file is remind.py
+**The main file is remind.py**

 Database window is created by using table.py and database is test.db

+Libraries used - winsound, _thread, time, datetime, win10toast,  pyttsx3

+## Usage:

+Run the file remind.py then you have set your reminder time, date and description.
+Now by clicking save, these fields will be saved in our database.
+By clicking 'Show Database', you can have a look at current database.

+After clicking save, keep the application open and you will receive a **Beep Sound** followed by your **Reminder Text Announcement**.
+Now you will get a **Notification** for your reminder as well.